ins8ai/Ins8.ai-API-Documentation/README.md

 ## Bugs and improvements

-If you encounter any bugs or documentation issues while using Ins8.ai API, or want to make suggestions on how to improve our API documentation, contact our friendly developers at cliff.tan@ncs.com.sg
+If you encounter any bugs or documentation issues while using Ins8.ai API, or want to make suggestions on how to improve our API documentation, please fill out this contact form: https://www.ncs.co/en-sg/forms/contact-us/ and we strive to get back to you as soon as possible.